Christine Clements is a partner in the Healthcare Team in the firm's Washington, D.C. office.

-With more 25 years of experience on managed care law issues.
-Ms. Clements focuses her practice on federal healthcare government contract programs, including the Medicare Advantage Program, the Medicare Prescription Drug Benefit, the Federal Employees Health Benefits Program, and Medicaid managed care.
-Ms. Clements advises clients on the issues most important to them, including contract applications and service area expansions; responses to requests for proposals; rate development and bidding; medical loss ratio and other financial and reporting requirements; risk adjustment; Star ratings; sales and marketing strategies and compliance; benefit design; employer/union group offerings; provider and vendor contracting and payment; internal audits; fraud and abuse including the discount, managed care, and group purchasing organizations safe harbors; and compliance programs.
-Ms. Clements advises health plan clients undergoing government audits and investigations.
-She also represents clients in administrative appeals including appeals of Centers of Medicare and Medicaid Services application denials, assessments of civil money penalties, and Star rating/quality bonus payment determinations.
+With more 25 years of experience in managed care law issues, Christine's practice includes federal healthcare government contract programs such as the Medicare Advantage Program, the Medicare Prescription Drug Benefit, the Federal Employees Health Benefits Program and Medicaid managed care.
+She advises health plan clients on the issues most important to them, including contract applications and service area expansions; responses to requests for proposals; rate development and bidding; medical loss ratio and other financial and reporting requirements; risk adjustment; Star ratings; sales and marketing strategies and compliance; benefit design; employer/union group offerings; provider and vendor contracting and payment; internal audits; fraud and abuse, including the discount, managed care and group purchasing organizations safe harbors; and compliance programs.

-Ms. Clements also advises healthcare industry clients in connection with mergers and acquisitions, strategic alliances and joint ventures, value-based contracting matters, and other strategic planning issues.
+Further, Christine advises healthcare providers and suppliers including accountable care organizations and pharmacies, as well as intermediaries such as management service organizations.
+She also advises healthcare industry clients in connection with mergers and acquisitions, strategic alliances and joint ventures, value-based contracting matters, and other strategic planning issues.

 Healthcare Law Blog Posts

 - "CMS Issues Contract Year 2023 Final Rule for Medicare Advantage Organizations and Prescription Drug Sponsors," May 16, 2022

 - "HHS OIG Signs Off on Substance Use Recovery Incentive Program," March 24, 2022

 - "'REACHing' For Health Equity: CMS Revamps The Global And Professional Direct Contracting Model," March 2, 2022